ahmedaboujeeb/get_fit_m4/testing.md

 - Click on cancel redirect to programs page.

 ## Responsiveness

+The webiste was tested on Google Chrome, Safari, Firefox and it works perfectly on all of them.

 The design was tested using chrome devtools on the following devices: